 If your traffic ticket is not handled by the TVB, you will need to contact the local county, city, town, or village traffic court where you received the citation.

 A list of courthouses can be found online.

 If you receive a traffic ticket in New York as a commercial driver, you must notify your employer within 30 days of conviction.
-You must also notify the NYS DMV, within 30 days, of convictions that occur out of state.

 If you commit a serious traffic violation, you may face a driver's license suspension or revocation in addition to a heavy fine.